xoxco/node-slack/readme.md

 npm install node-slack
 ```

-Get your custom domain and token from Slack.
+Setup incoming WebHooks for your domain and find Webhook URL text.

-Domain is the first part of your <domain>.slack.com.

-Token is provided on the integration setup page.

 ```
 var Slack = require('node-slack');
-var slack = new Slack(domain,token);
+var slack = new Slack(webhookURL);
 ```

 If your system requires that requests be made through